Infrared and visible image fusion using Latent Low-Rank Representation: Experimental Results

 \subsection{Subjective Evaluation}

-The fusion results are obtained by five compared methods and proposed method are shown in Fig.\ref{fig:street} - \ref{fig:car}, we just choose two pairs of infrared and visible images(``stree'' and ``ca'') to assess the fusion performance by subjective evaluation.
+The fusion results are obtained by five compared methods and proposed method are shown in Fig.\ref{fig:street} - \ref{fig:car}, we just choose two pairs of infrared and visible images(``street'' and ``car'') to assess the fusion performance by subjective evaluation.

 In Fig.\ref{fig:street} and Fig.\ref{fig:car}, Fig.\ref{fig:street}(c-j) and Fig.\ref{fig:car}(c-j) are the fused images which are obtained by the compared fusion methods and the proposed fusion method.
 As we can see from the fused images in Fig.\ref{fig:street}, the fused image which is obtained by proposed method can preserve more windows and chair detail information in red and green boxes, respectively.
 In Fig.\ref{fig:car}, the fused image which is obtained by proposed method also contain more glass detail information in red box.